NavExplorer/netstresser/README.md

 Run `bash dice.sh` to trigger a random action (create transaction, create proposal, create payment request or nothing).
 Payment Request creation can turn into a `nothing` action if the randomly chosen proposal is not owned by the node, hence the higher probability assigned in the code.

-Run `bash voter.sh` to assign a random vote for all the entries without one.
+Run `bash voter_dice.sh` to assign a random vote for all the entries without one.

 Needs: